 From: Claire Max, UCO Director

-This Call is for Requests for Observing Time on the Small Telescopes (40-inch Nickel and CAT) for First Quarter 2018.
+This Call is for Requests for Observing Time on the Small Telescopes (40-inch Nickel and CAT) for Third Quarter 2018.

 Information about the Nickel:

 The Nickel 1-meter (40-inch) telescope and Direct Imaging Camera (CCD-C2) are equipped for remote operation and are available for such use.
 Only observers with experience observing locally with the Direct Camera on the Nickel telescope are eligible to observe remotely.
 For new observers, an additional checkout must be completed on site, using the local host zola to simulate remote operation, as well as a checkout on the first night of actual remote observing, to be conducted via video-conferencing.